irebuf/dncs-lab/README.md

 From the general IP address 192.168.168.0 we decide to use the configuration 192.168.170.0/24 for the first VLAN and the configuration 192.168.171.224/27 for the second VLAN.

 We have IP 192.168.170.254 on eth1.170 on the port that link router with host-1-a.
-This IP is /24 so we can have an IP for all the 130 possible hosts in the net and we can reserved 2 host for the system.
+This IP is /24 so we can have an IP for all the 130 possible hosts in the net and we can reserved 2 host for the system.<br>
 For eth1.171 we have the IP 192.168.171.254, this address is /27 so we have 32 IP, but only 30 free, for the hosts and they're enough for our system.

 <a name="h1a-a"></a>
 ### Host-1-a
-We add this lines in the file host-1-a.sh:
+We add these lines in the file `common.sh`:
   ```
 ip link set dev eth1 up
 ip add add 192.168.170.1/24 dev eth1